jacobp100/cssta/README.md

 This returns a regular React component, which when used, will have the styling applied.

+We have a repo with a whole bunch of examples if you want to see how it’s setup and examples of usage.
+It’s over on [CsstaExample](https://github.com/jacobp100/CsstaExample).

+## 🔧 Setup

 Cssta can be used with its own babel plugin, or can use [babel-plugin-macros](https://www.github.com/kentcdodds/babel-plugin-macros).

 You can install Cssta with,